1956 Washington State Cougars football team

 The 1956 Washington State Cougars football team was an American football team that represented Washington State College during the 1956 college football season.
 Led by first-year head coach Jim Sutherland, the team posted a 3–6–1 overall record, and were 2–5–1 in the Pacific Coast Conference.

+Sophomore end Don Ellingsen ranked second in the Pacific Coast Conference (PCC) and fifth nationally with 455 receiving yards.
+His average of 16.9 yards per reception was best in the PCC.

 Hired in January, Sutherland was previously an assistant at rival Washington for a season under head coach John Cherberg, preceded by two years at California under Pappy Waldorf.
 His initial contract with the Cougars was for three years, estimated at $12,000 per year, and he led the program for eight seasons, through 1963.